 Academic literacies; issues of agency and identity; group assessment; postgraduate supervision and teaching; academic language support; issues and challenges of international students; vocational and academic literacies at postgraduate level; bridging and foundation studies programmes.

-Programme Leader; Studies and Chair, Centre for Creative Writing
+Centre for Creative Writing

 Popular genres, transmedia storytelling, visual language, new media and learning, hypermedia, digital literacies, ecological literacies.